cadolphs/aoc_2022/docs/day07.md

 `baz` containing a directory `bar`.
 So we might need to use the full path to keep track.

 Let's start with a simple command crawler and see where we get.

+So.
+First, we need to parse the input.
+For now I'm using a single enum that keeps track of everything a line can be: A command or an entry.
+And then for each command I have an enum variant as well as for a file entry and a directory entry.
+Tests check that the parsing works as intended.